 As well as traditional DSLRs from Canon, Nikon and Pentax, Sony makes a range of ‘SLT’ cameras.
 SLT stands for ‘Single Lens Translucent’ and the difference is that in cameras like the Sony Alpha SLT-A77 and A99, their mirrors are fixed, and not 100% reflective.
-Light coming through the lens is allowed to pass through the mirror, to the cameras’ sensor, and a small portion is reflected onto an autofocus array, allowing full-time fast focussing with the mirror in a fixed position.
+The light coming through the lens is allowed to pass through the mirror, to the cameras’ sensor, and a small portion is reflected onto an autofocus array, allowing full-time fast focusing with the mirror in a fixed position.
 This is especially useful when shooting video.
-Sony’s SLT camera are distinguished from DSLRs in another way, too – they have electronic, rather than optical viewfinders.
+Sony’s SLT camera is distinguished from DSLRs in another way, too – they have electronic, rather than optical viewfinders.

 The diagram below illustrates how SLT cameras work.

 This (Sony supplied) diagram shows the imaging and focusing systems in the Sony Alpha SLT-A77.
 The light coming in through the lens is split by the fixed, semi-transparent mirror – a portion feeds the phase-detection AF sensor, and the majority hits the main imaging sensor for live view and image capture.